knowledgecode/date-and-time/docs/api/parse.md

 ### plugins

-**Type**: `ParserPlugin[]`
+**Type**: `(ParserPluginObject | ParserPlugin)[]`
 **Default**: `undefined`

 Enables additional parse tokens provided by plugins.
 Plugins extend the parser with special tokens that are not included in the core library.
+Each entry may also be a plain object literal typed as `ParserPluginObject`, which rejects keys that collide with built-in tokens at compile time; see the [Plugins](../plugins) guide for details.

 ```typescript
 import { parse } from 'date-and-time';